nynepebbles/dotfiles/README.md

 # Dotfiles

-A collection of configuration files for a Linux desktop, built around NixOS and a curated list of programs and tools.
+A collection of reproducible configuration files for a Linux developer environment and desktop, built around NixOS and a curated list of programs and tools.
 Intended to be lightweight, visually clean, and easy to tweak.

 ## Features